Category Archives: Music

 The end: Smoke and stars after the fireworks following the “Comfortably Numb” encore:

 Tomorrow on Saturday Roger Waters plays a free show in Mexico City’s zócalo (center square), right downtown facing all the government buildings.
 Will he read his letter there?
 I can’t imagine why not.

-So then the question remains, will he ever be invited back?
+So the question remains, will he ever be allowed back into Mexico?

 Final note: As you can see from the pictures, we were at the opposite end of massive Foro Sol from the stage.
 With such a grandiose production, these seats were fine — and when the spotlight was right we could clearly see Waters stalking back and forth when he put down the bass or acoustic guitar and focused on singing.